Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: -Impulse Policies

-Note that the factor $r$ in the integrand gives a combined rate of reward when the process is in state $x$.
+where the instantaneous reward rate $r$ is defined in \eqref{e:r_p}.
 This reward rate is adjusted by the rate at which the fixed cost would be expected to be assessed over the entire cycle.
 Thus the integral representation of $F$ gives the stationary profit rate.
 Notice also that the long-term average supply rate ${\mathfrak z}(w,y)$ is the mean drift under the stationary distribution.